ccdschool/fsharpdaybyday/week02/day08/README.md

 ***

-Two of five features implemented.
+Three of six features implemented.
 Not bad for a short day of F#.
 But how to decide between the number systems?
 That's the topic for tomorrow.